 The Adult Dogwood is very flexible so pathways may also include courses taken in high school, at other colleges, and in a variety of NLC programs.
 In fact, the Adult Dogwood can be completed on its own within the CCP program--or while taking another program at Northern Lights College!

 All students interested in earning an Adult Dogwood are encouraged to consult with an Admissions Officer or program advisor to discover the right path for them.

 Note that the Adult Graduation Diploma (Adult Dogwood) is not the same as a GED (General Educational Development) Certificate.
 The Ministry of Education discontinued the GED® program at the end of 2014.

 Career and College Preparation classes start as frequently as every month, and are available on most campuses.
-To get started getting your Adult Dogwood, contact an NLC recruiter or admissions officer or visit your local campus to set up your learning plan.
+To get started getting your Adult Dogwood, contact an admissions officer or visit your local campus to set up your learning plan.
 To get started, you just need to be 18 years of age or older!

 A Few Definitions

 - ABE Articulation Guide: An annual publication listing all Adult Basic Education courses available from BC Post-Secondary institutions and their equivalencies ( www.bctransferguide.ca/search/abe ).

 - Advanced-Level courses: courses at the level of Grade 11